CyVerse-learning-materials/cyverse_quickstart_template/README.md

    feedback before your request is merged.

-### Building Documentation from Scratch
+## Building Documentation from Scratch (local install)

 If you want to go beyond just creating a markdown file, you will need to install some software.

 **You will need the following software**

-1. Python (2.7.9 or later) - This is required for the Sphinx package that will build our documentation:
+1. Python (3.7 or later) - This is required for the Sphinx package that will build our documentation:
     - https://www.python.org/downloads/
 2. If needed, install pip:
     - https://packaging.python.org/installing/#install-pip-setuptools-and-wheel